-Cash-strapped college students are being recruited to participate in a scam
+Cash-strapped college students have been recruited to participate in a scam

 referred to as “card cracking.”
 Using ATM/debit cards and PINs willingly provided by the students, fraudsters deposit fraudulent checks to the students’ accounts.
 The funds are subsequently withdrawn by the fraudsters with the students receiving a portion of the funds for their participation.

 The “card cracking” scam was reported to originate in Chicago and generally targeted college students who were recruited through social media sites including Facebook, Instagram and YouTube.
-Participants were even recruited in-person at college campuses.
+Participants were even recruited in person at college campuses.
 The sales pitch is to allow the fraudster to deposit a check to a student’s account and withdraw the funds for which the student receives half of the proceeds for agreeing to participate.
-This scam is now being reported nationwide.
+This scam was since reported nationwide.

 Willing participants provide the fraudsters with their ATM/debit cards and PINs.
 The fraudsters deposit fraudulent checks (stolen or counterfeit checks) to the student accounts via ATMs and subsequently withdraw the funds.
 Their proposition is simple: If you provide me with access to your account so I can deposit a check and withdraw the money, I will provide you with half of the proceeds.